What is a Ride Along?

-- You MUST complete the Visiting Rider Waiver Form and have it approved by one of the Volunteer Officers prior to performing the Ride Along.
-You can do this the same day, or a few days in advance.
+- You MUST complete the Ride Along Request Form and have it approved by one of the Volunteer Officers prior to performing the Ride Along.
+We ask that you complete the form at least 2 days in advance of your requested Ride Along day, to allow for the proper authorizations and planning.
 If you are under 18 years old, the form must also be signed by your parent or legal guardian.

 - You must begin the Ride Along no later than 8:00 p.m.

 - You must adhere to the following dress code: Full Length dark pants or jeans without tears; Sturdy and supportive close-toed shoes or boots with less than a one inch heel; Shirt with sleeves (no inappropriate graphics, etc).

 - No weapons of any kind, cameras, or video recording devices

 - When you arrive for a Ride Along, you must report to the Volunteer Officer in Charge, or a pre-designated member.

 - For safety reasons, you must always follow the direction and instruction of BVFD personnel while on calls or in the station.

 - When on an emergency incident, you are strictly an observer.
 You may not speak to a patient or participate in their care in any way.
 After the call, you may ask BVFD personnel questions about what you observed.

 - Patient Confidentiality must be maintained.
 Any information regarding a patient is strictly confidential and must not be discussed with anyone after the Ride Along experience.

 - When riding in any apparatus, the wearing of the vehicle seat belt in mandatory.